udap/EIP/singular/README.md

 In UDAP we are proposing a new account model specifically to represent a single unique asset in a very expressive way.
 We want to achieve the following goals when designing the model:

 1. It supports safe token transfers and swaps.
-1. It supports direct purchasing of a singular wih cryto-currencies.
+1. It supports direct purchasing of a singular with cryto-currencies.
 1. It supports decentralized trading.
 1. It is compatible with existing protocols such as ERC20 and ERC721.
 1. The token should work with state channel mechanisms, which is very important for scalable applications.